ReproNim/FAIR_neuroimaging_with_NIDM/README.md

-# FAIR neuroimaging with NIDM
+# FAIR neuroimaging with the Neuroimaging Data Model and PyNIDM

 ## Description